abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

   }
 }
 ```
-- Set default values for complexity indicator bar.
-These are;
+- Set the default values for the complexity indicator bar with the:
   - regex
   - colors
   - texts
-- Make sure these values length are equal (In our service we have **5** tests/colors/texts).
+- Make sure that the lengths of these values are equal (In our service we have **5** tests/colors/texts).
-- `PasswordComplexityIndicatorService` has only one method validatePassword which we pass password as an argument.
-This method will return the properties of the bar.
+- `PasswordComplexityIndicatorService` has only one method `validatePassword` that passes the password as an argument and returns the properties of the bar.
 # Component

 ```ts